JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 - :code:`bg error group` (:code:`BkgErrGroup`, default "ObsDiag"):
   group name which background errors for each variable are stored in;

 - :code:`save total pd` (:code:`SaveTotalPd`, default false): if true, save the total (combined) probability distribution to the :code:`GrossErrorProbabilityTotal` group.
+This is required as an input by the Bayesian Whole Report filter.

 - :code:`max error variance` (:code:`ErrVarMax`): a maximum value for the error variance.
 If not set, no maximum is applied.